-- to promote a common ethos with shared value to reinforce positive attitudes - to enable children to understand and engage in the worship of God - to consider spiritual and moral issues
+- to promote a common ethos with shared value to reinforce positive attitudes - to enable children to understand and engage in the worship of God

+- to consider spiritual and moral issues

 - to encourage participation and response

 - to enable children to explore their own beliefs

 - to develop a sense of community spirit

 In line with our Curriculum Driver 'Learning for Life', the act of collective worship should encourage the children to see worship as relevant to everyday life and should help them to prepare for the opportunities, responsibilities and experiences they will encounter in later life.
 We encourage children to value themselves and others, care for the environment and celebrate the diversity of society through understanding similarities and differences.
 Children's success with learning and their broader achievements are celebrated each week as part of our 'Celebrations Assembly'.
+Our PSHE 'Jigsaw' programme will also be reflected though our assemblies.
+Jigsaw is a unique, spiral, progressive and effective scheme of work, aiming to prepare children/young people for life, helping them really know and value who they are and understand how they relate to other people in this ever-changing world.

 The approach to collective worship will vary, but it often consists of a teacher led stimulus, sometimes with a visual focus, and sometimes providing a variety of activities in which children can participate.
-Appropriate music will be used during collective worship as part of our 'Sing Up' work.
+Appropriate music will be used during collective worship.
 There will be opportunities for thought and reflection.
 The children will join together in singing and in prayer in all assemblies, except 'Celebration Assembly' where there is no song/hymn.